Union Jack (Joseph Chapman): Knights of Pendragon

 Chapman would later become possessed by the Pendragon spirit and healed of his injuries.
 He appeared at Kate McClellan's London apartment.
 As Union Jack, he adopted a new costume, and alongside Kate McClellan and Captain Britain, failed to prevent the kidnapping of Kate's son, Cam by Bane.
 Alongside Captain Britain and Kate, he battled the minions of the Bane.
 He conferred with Kate, Ben Gallagher, and Peter Hunter; with them, he was attacked by the Bane in Kent.
 He also joins the other Pendragons in the search for the Holy Grail at Kitsford tumnus, and fight fellow Pendragon, Iron Man.
 With Iron Man, Captain Britain, and the Knights of Pendragon, he battles the Bane, and freed Cam McClellan.
 After the battle, the Pendragons are formed, establishing the Pendragon base at Camelaird Farm.
 Chapman then encounters Mister Fantastic, Invisible Woman and Black Panther; with them, Kate McClellan, and Ben Gallagher, he battled the Bane in Africa.
 Alongside the Black Panther, he battled Bane ninjas and traveled to Hong Kong where he transforms Dolph and is then killed by Dolph.
 Chapman would later wake at Avalon, resurrected with the other Pendragons, where the Pendragons battle and finally stopped the Bane.

 Later, while making a public appearance at Stark's Questworld, Chapman had no choice but to battle malfunctioning robots where he received a new armor which would later evolve into a new stronger mystical armour.
 Life as a Pendragon didn't get any easier as he fought Magpie, tried to stop the Cape Wrath Breeder Reactor from overloading and traveled to Arakne where he met and fought with Spider-Man and the Warheads.

 When the villainous company Mys-Tech revived his enemy Baron Blood, Chapman infiltrated the company and once again destroyed his foe, inadvertently starting the Mys-Tech wars.

 Shortly after the defeat of Mys-Tech, Chapman, alongside the Pendragons fought Death's Head/Minion, Magpie and the Lemurians of Earth-313.
 Upon the villains defeat, the Pendragons disbanded and Chapman would revert to his classic costume.

 Post-Pendragons

 After the Pendragons disbanded, Chapman carries on protecting Britain.
 However, he failed to prevent Baroness Blood from using the Holy Grail to become immune to sunlight, and lost his friend Kenneth Falsworth (the true heir to the Union Jack mantle) from vampirism and death.
 He was also seen protecting civilians from unnatural winds.

-Chapman also protected reporter and ally of Cable, Irene Merryweather from mercenaries of the Hellfire Club.
+Chapman also protected Irene Merryweather from mercenaries of the Hellfire Club.

 Chapman was seen when the entire Earth was threatened including during the Maximum Security storyline, and when he was being held prisoner, alongside many of Earth's heroes, by Graviton, until they were all saved by the Thunderbolts.

 Joey shares a relationship with Romany Wisdom, the sister of X-Men ally Pete Wisdom.
 Although the relationship ends, Chapman stays in contact with Wisdom as she provides him with vital research on the occult.